Author: Gary Morgan

 Why Customer Churn Is Your Most Expensive Sales Failure

-Author: Gary Morgan | Categories: Customer Service Tips
+Author: Gary Morgan | Categories: Customer Service

-The most significant threat to a £5M+ business is not a lack of new enquiries: it is the silent erosion of existing revenue.
+The most significant threat to a £5M+ business is not a lack of new enquiries; it is the silent erosion of existing revenue.
 For a Chairman or Managing Director, failing to reduce customer churn represents a strategic failure that directly affects the company’s valuation.
 When a client leaves, they take more than their monthly retainer; they take the lifetime value and the potential for referrals that drive organic growth.

 Read more